 As mentioned in the cotton section, naturally colored cotton has pigmentation in the center of the fiber.
 Over the past 20 years, considerable work has been done to increase the number of available colors and improve the fiber length & quality.
 It is a great, sustainable alternative because it does not require dyeing.
 Additionally, colored cotton is often grown using organic farming methods because it is inherently resistant to insects and diseases.

 VEFA offers several shades of naturally colored cotton.

 Instead of the usual piece dyeing, in which the yarn is first knitted or woven into fabric and dyed as a whole, dope dyeing dyes the plastic pellets before it is melted & extruded into filament.
-The process uses less energy and water than piece dyeing and results in excellent color fastness.
-The consistency of color also reduces the need for lab dips, saving time and energy.
+The process uses 64% less energy, creates 78% less CO2 emissions, and uses 94% less water in processing than piece dyeing.
+It results in excellent color fastness, and the consistency of color reduces the need for lab dips, saving time and energy.

 MEGAMASTER offers dope dyed polyester & nylon.
 They have thousands of colors already formulated which allow small minimums.